 If these common therapies and medications don’t work for you, there are lots of other alternatives.
 Talk to your doctor about your options.

-How Anxiety Disorders Affect Work, Love, and Friends
+How Anxiety and Anxiety Disorders Affect Work, Love, and Friends

 Parts of your anxiety disorder can be an unwelcome coworker or relationship third wheel.
 Take hypervigilance.
 You might check and recheck work emails to make sure you didn’t say anything inappropriate or miss an important message.
 Or if your significant other is on a long drive, you might text a few (or 10) too many times—and feel distress if you don’t hear back right away.